programmer-1991/gamers-digest/README.md

   - **News Post View:**
     - Each news post can be viewed in its entirety on a dedicated page.
-    - This view presents an engaging card that presents the title, topic, intro, and updated date.
+    - This view is an engaging card that presents the title, topic, intro, and updated date.
-    - Also two clickable buttons, 'Edit' and 'Delete', are included when the poster is logged in.
+    - Two buttons 'Edit' and 'Delete', are only accessible to superusers.
     - Right after that a detailed content about the news.
     - Below the news content, the user can see a list of related posts to the game